Duke of Wellington's Regiment: 9th Battalion

 The 9th Battalion was also converted to armour, becoming 146th Regiment RAC (DWR).

 Postwar

 When the TA was reformed in 1947, the 4th, 5th and 6th Battalions became the 382nd (Duke of Wellington's Regiment) Anti-Tank Regiment (later Medium Regiment), 578th (5th Bn, The Duke of Wellington's Regiment) Heavy Anti-Aircraft Regiment, and 673rd (Duke of Wellington's Regiment) Light Anti-Aircraft Regiment respectively of the Royal Artillery.
+Notes in the DWR magazine of April 1949 regarding the 673 (DWR) LAA Regiment said that "the Regiment has had a very varied career since it was formed on May 1, 1947.
+We started off our existence as a Mobile H.A.A.
+Regiment in 92 A.G.R.A.
+In September, 1948, 92 A.G.R.A. was disbanded, and the Regiment is now attached to Anti-Aircraft Command but still remains a Field Force unit of the 21 Northern Corps.
+On January 1, 1949, we converted to L.A.A., and "hope that this is the last of the changes."

 In 1955 the three regiments merged into the 382nd, each providing one battery.
 In 1957 some of the 5th Bn battery transferred to the 7th Bn (still in the infantry role) and formed the 5/7th Bn, thereby bringing together both parts of the former 2nd Volunteer Bn.
 Finally, in 1961, the rest of 382 Rgt converted to infantry and merged with the 5/7th Bn, bringing together all four Territorial battalions of the regiment as the West Riding Battalion, which in 1967 became part of the Yorkshire Volunteers.